Near coincidences and nilpotent division fields: Nilpotent groups of prime-power level

 We start this case by considering what the image of $\bar\rho_{E,4}$ could be if we know that $E$ has square discriminant and

 Let $\pi_2\colon \GL_2(\ZZ/4\ZZ) \to \GL_2(\ZZ/2\ZZ)$ be the standard component-wise reduction map and let

 The next step is to search for admissible nilpotent subgroups of $G_4$ up to conjugation with the additional property that their image mod $2$ is exactly {equal to} $G_2$.
-A quick search shows that there are no such groups.
+Such a subgroup must have order which is a multiple of $6$ (a factor of $3$ coming from the image in $G_{2}$ and a factor of $2$ coming from the determinant being surjective).
+There are two such groups up to conjugacy: one with order $6$ and one with order $12$, with the former contained in the latter.
+Neither of these groups are admissible.
+Computing conjugacy classes of the order $12$ subgroup shows that there are three conjugacy classes of elements of order $2$ and none of these elements fix an element of $(\ZZ/4\ZZ)^{2}$ of order $4$, which the image of complex conjugation under $\bar\rho_{E,4}$ must.
+(Code for this calculation can be found in the file {\tt subsec51.m} at \cite{code}.)
 Thus in the case when $\Im\bar\rho_{E,2}$ is conjugate to $G_2$, there is no way that $\QQ(E[4])/\QQ$ can be a nilpotent extension.